-The process of creating a bonsai olive tree may appear complex at first, but you will find it rewarding and enjoyable.
-Before we begin our journey through that process, we need to consider the different types of olive trees and choose the best one for bonsai.
+Creating a bonsai olive tree might seem complex initially, but I assure you it’s a rewarding and enjoyable process.
+Before we delve into the steps, let’s consider the types of olive trees and choose the best one for your bonsai project.

 Choosing the Right Olive Tree